Marko Grujić: Porto

 On 6 October 2020, Grujić joined Portuguese club Porto on a season-long loan.

 On 20 July 2021, Porto made his deal permanent for a transfer worth £10,5 million and a 10% sell-on clause.

 International career

 Grujić represented Serbia at all youth levels from under-16 to under-21, and was a member of the Serbia squad that won the 2015 FIFA U-20 World Cup in New Zealand.

 In May 2016, Grujić made his full international debut for the Serbia national team after coming on in place of Nemanja Matić in a 2–1 win against Cyprus.

-In May 2018, he was named in Serbia's preliminary squad for the 2018 FIFA World Cup in Russia.

 In June 2018, he was selected in Serbia's squad for the 2018 World Cup, but he failed to make any appearances in the competition.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in a group stage match against Cameroon.
 Serbia finished fourth in the group.